Chris Wallace: Debates, coverage, and interviews

 The Commission on Presidential Debates selected Chris Wallace as moderator of the third and final 2016 Presidential debate between Donald Trump and Hillary Clinton.
 The debate was held on October 19, 2016, at the University of Nevada, Las Vegas.
 This was the first time a Fox News anchor had moderated a general election presidential debate.
 After he was selected, Wallace said, "it's not my job" to fact-check candidates, but that it was the job of the opposing candidate.
-Wallace also stated, "I take it very seriously, this is not a TV show.
+Wallace stated, "I take it very seriously, this is not a TV show.
 This is part of civics, the constitution, if you will, in action, because this is helping millions of people decide who we're going to elect as the next president".

 He received notable praise from both sides of the aisle for his tough questioning of both presidential candidates at that last presidential debate of the 2016 election.
-Afterwards, Jennifer Rubin in The Washington Post said that, despite her strong disapproval of other Fox News commentators, "No one could watch the final debate and deny that Chris Wallace is among the best in the business."
+Afterward, Jennifer Rubin in The Washington Post said that, despite her strong disapproval of other Fox News commentators, "No one could watch the final debate and deny that Chris Wallace is among the best in the business."
+The New York Times wrote, "Mr. Wallace mixed humor with scolding and persistence with patience to guide his charges toward the most substantive encounter of an unusually vicious election."